Vicken-Ghoubiguian/Imtreat/tests/README.md

 Here is the description of all of these elements:

 * `image_displayer` : this directory contains the images displayer examples.
-For each python sample script, we test on an image a defined mode and display the result.
+For each python sample script, we test on an image a defined mode and display the result,

 * `image_saver` : this directory contains the images displayer examples.
-For each python sample script, we test on an image a defined mode and save the result in `Downloads` directory.
+For each python sample script, we test on an image a defined mode and save the result in `Downloads` directory,

-* `text_sayer` : this directory contains the text sayer examples.
+* `text_sayer` : this directory contains the text sayer examples,

-* `images` : this directory contains all images used in examples.
+* `images` : this directory contains all images used in examples,

 * `settings_displayer.py` : This python script displays all package's configurations datas.